OpenFreeEnergy/openfe/docs/guide/protocols/septop.rst

 ~~~~~~~~~~~~~~~~~~~

 Molecular interactions are modified during an alchemical path using a discrete set of lambda windows.
-For the transformation of ligand A to ligand B in the binding site, ligand A is first fully interacting while ligand B is decoupled.
+For the transformation of ligand A to ligand B in the binding site, ligand A is initially fully interacting while ligand B is decoupled.
 First, the non-interacting dummy ligand B is inserted into the binding site and restrained using
 orientational restraints.
-Then the van der Waals (vdW) interactions of ligand B are turned
+This contribution is accounted for analytically.
+Then, the van der Waals (vdW) interactions of ligand B are turned
-on and orientational restraints on ligand A are turned on.
-In the next step the electrostatic interactions of ligand B are
+on while also turning on orientational restraints on ligand A. In the next step the electrostatic interactions of ligand B are
-turned on while at the same time the electrostatics of ligand A are turned off.
+turned on while at the same time turning off the electrostatics of ligand A.
 Then, vdW interactions
-of ligand A are turned off while at the same time releasing restraints on ligand B. Lastly, the
+of ligand A are turned off while simultaneously releasing restraints on ligand B. Lastly, the
 restraints of the now dummy ligand A are released analytically and the ligand transferred into the solvent.
-The lambda schedule in the solvent is similar to the one in the complex, accept that a single harmonic distance restraint is
+The lambda schedule in the solvent phase is similar to the one in the complex, except that a single harmonic distance restraint is
-applied between the two ligands and accounted for analytically.
+applied between the two ligands.
 A soft-core potential from Beutler et al. [2]_ is applied to the Lennard-Jones potential to avoid instablilites in intermediate lambda windows.
 The lambda schedule is defined in the ``lambda_settings`` objects ``lambda_elec_A``, ``lambda_elec_B``,  ``lambda_vdw_A``, ``lambda_vdw_B``,
 ``lambda_restraints_A``, and ``lambda_restraints_B``.